-Pre-requisite: VART 1006 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts courses
+Prerequisite: VART 1006 Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses

 Contemporary artists have been experimenting with the use of technology to enable and orchestrate the participation of the audience.
 Unfortunately, common studies of interactivity are often focused on the technical implementation rather from the critical and aesthetic viewpoints.